by Kara-Leah Grant

 The bed of nails is an ancient tool with its roots in Indian mysticism.
 With its origin, dating back thousands of years, the bed of nails is a well tested tool for healing the body and releasing emotional, physical and mental block-ages.
 It has been use by Indian yogis (yoga practitioners) throughout time to attain perfection of body and mind.
 The bed of nails was, on the contrary to popular belief, not a macho toy for the Indian fakir to prove resistance to pain.
 The true purpose of the bed of nails was misunderstood by media and the general public due to the seclusion and reticence of the yogis.

 But it didn’t go on to explain what the true purpose of the bed of nails was – happiness?
 And the phrase ‘bed of nails’ has become so synonymous with products like the Shakti mat that I couldn’t find any real history or detail on the yogic practice of lying on a bed of nails.

-And that’s what I’ve been doing, almost every day since it arrived.
-I thought I’d likely try it out, write the review and then give it away.
+I thought I’d likely try out the Shakti Mat, write the review and then give it away.

 But no, I absolutely love my Shakti Mat.
 I look forward to getting on it at the end of my day and I even pack it when I go away for the weekend.

 Comprised of 6000+ plastic spikes on a pillow-case like cover over a thin foam filler, the Shakti Mat is about as long as my torso.
 That means I can lie on it with the spikes pressing into my very lower back and running all the way up to the top of my neck.
 And that’s exactly what I’ve been doing.